 If any other vehicle could be used as a substitute for work purposes, such as a hire car, then the vehicle is less likely to be classed as a tool of the trade.
 A vehicle used for commuting to and from work is not a tool of the trade.
 Also, a limited company cannot claim the benefit of this exemption.

-If you provide proof that you live at the address, the case will be referred back to the creditor so that the records can be updated.
-Proof of residence can be a copy of an up to date utility bill, tenancy agreement or council tax bill.
-You can post or email these or take a photo on your phone and send them to the enforcement company.
+If you provide proof that you live at the address, the case will be referred back to the creditor (local authority or government department) so the records can be updated.
+Proof of residence can be a copy of a recent utility bill, tenancy agreement or council tax bill.
+You can post, email or take a photo on your phone and send it to the enforcement company.

-If tracing inquiries suggest that the person named on the court order does still live at your address, or if you have the same family name as the person named on the court order, an enforcement agent will visit you.
+If tracing inquiries suggest that the person named on the court order does still live at your address, or if you have the same family name as the person named on the court order, an enforcement agent has a legal obligation to visit the address to make further inquiries

 If a business is named on the court order, and the business it still registered at your address, an enforcement agent will need to visit.